jecki/DHParser/documentation_src/manuals/05_testing.rst

 As we did not specify the expected result as an (S-expression) tree but as a string, the expected and received results are also printed as a strings in the error-message.
-Also, the error-meassge is slightly more vague, because there is the possibility that the comparison of expected and received result failed due to the expected result having unintentionally been misspecified, which is not the case, here, howeever.
+Also, the error-message is slightly more vague, because there is the possibility that the comparison of expected and received result failed due to the expected result having unintentionally been miss-specified, which is not the case, here, however.

 If we look up the AST and CST-trees in the report file, we find that both read as::